 The recipe isn’t his, but I think of him whenever I make it (which is way too often.
 Not in terms of thinking about David Gemmell, but in terms of eating the brownies…).

 This recipe closely parallels one I always used when Dave would come to visit us in the house on the hill that we were then renting (from Harry Harrison) in Avoca, further east in County Wicklow.
 Along with the memory of the visits (always delightful: long walks, late nights, a lot of laughing) and the brownies (the record for baking them was four times during one visit) comes the memory of how we “lost” Dave in the bathroom for an hour on one visit, because the household’s complete collection of Calvin & Hobbes books was in there and he’d never come across the characters before.
 Only the cry of “There are brownies, Dave!” was able to cut the session short.

-This recipe is similar to one from AllRecipes.com, but mine is heavier on the cocoa (which is as it should be, if you ask me) and a bit lighter on the flour, producing a brownie a bit on the “squidgy” side.
+This recipe is similar to one from AllRecipes.com, but mine is a bit lighter on the flour, producing a brownie a bit on the “squidgy” side.
 (That’s my preference, and Peter’s.
 Like yours more cake-y?
 Add another 1/4 cup of flour to start with and see how that behaves.)
 Also: I add conversions to metric measurements-by-weight for those who like more predictably even results.

 - 3 eggs